TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Conclusion

 \section{Conclusion}

-This paper revisits parameter-efficient fine-tuning from a token-level perspective and shows that standard PEFT methods exhibit substantial redundancy by uniformly updating all token positions within selected layers.
-We propose TS-PEFT, which introduces a learnable threshold gate to selectively apply PEFT updates to only about 40–60\% of token positions, yet consistently matches or surpasses strong baselines.
-Our analyses further show that the resulting token-level sparsity patterns provide a meaningful signal of module importance, enabling more effective module selection under the same parameter budget and offering a basis for future work on more efficient sparse fine-tuning and inference.
+This paper revisits PEFT from a token-level perspective and shows that standard PEFT methods exhibit substantial redundancy by uniformly updating all token positions within selected layers.
+We propose TS-PEFT, which introduces a learnable threshold gate to selectively apply PEFT updates to only about 30\%–70\% of token positions, yet consistently matches or surpasses strong baselines.
+Our analyses further show that the resulting token-level sparsity patterns provide a meaningful signal of module importance, enabling more effective module selection under the same parameter budget and offering a theoretical basis for future hardware-software co-design targeting efficient sparse fine-tuning and inference.